techb/YT-MP3-DL/README.md

 # YouTube to MP3 GUI Tool
-GUI tool to download a single or list of YouTube videos as MP3s Utilizes PySimpleGUI and youtube_dl
+GUI tool to download a single or list of YouTube videos as MP3s.
+Simply copy and paste your desired YouTube videos url, separated by a new line.
+Select the destination folder and click convert.
+If there is an issue, usually cause by videos becoming unavailable in your country or the video being removed by the author, you will be givin a list of failed urls.

 ![App Screenshot](img/screenshot.png)